 Here are some major differences between the two:

-• YouCanBookMe lets you choose how you display your availability - between a month view and two different day views, which Calendly’s booking pages don’t offer.
+• YouCanBookMe lets you choose how you display your availability—between a month, week, or day view, which Calendly’s booking pages don’t offer.

 • YouCanBookMe can auto-detect user location and adjust the booking page grid language with 44 supported languages, compared to only 9 language options available with Calendly.